kwaldenphd/how-computers-work/README.md

 Q9: Set `R3` to 12 and test your answer to Q8?
 Did your hypothesis hold true?
 Why or why not?

-Q10: Based on these settings, what do you think will happen when you click <Execute>?
+Q10: Based on these settings, what do you think will happen when you click Execute?

-Q11: What settings (bus addresses, ALU operation, switches, and memory RW) would result in `R0-R3` being stored in memory location 4?
+Q11: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?

-Q12: What is the binary machine language representation of this instruction?
+Q12: Using the Instruction Set from step 40, how would you start translating the `ADD R2 R1 R0` instruction from assembly or machine language to binary language?

-Q13: Were you correct?
-If not, verify where your mistake was.
+Q13: How does your answer to Q12 compare to the simulator output from step 44?
+What discrepancies (if any) can you identify?

-Q14: What is the assembly instruction for the following machine code? `1000001001001010`
+Q14: Using the Instruction Set from step 40, how would you start to translate the binary instruction (or machine code) 1000001001001010 into assembly language or instructional language?

-Q15: Were you correct?
-If not, verify where your mistake was.
+Q15: How does your answer to Q14 compare to the simulator output from step 48?
+What discrepancies (if any) can you identify?

 Q16: What do you expect to be the result when you click Execute?
 Run the simulation and verify your prediction.